 One night chuff chuff

-The journey of approximately 750 kilometers takes place overnight, allowing passengers to sleep comfortably in the cabins with their own beds.
-The next morning, travelers wake up to a breakfast served on board and get ready to arrive at the station.
-"Night trains are a pleasant and very efficient way to travel," he says Chris Engelsman, co-founder of the European Sleeper.
-"He's also a little adventurous."
+The approximately 750 kilometer journey takes place overnight, allowing passengers to sleep comfortably in cabins with their own beds.
+The next morning, travelers wake up to a breakfast served directly on board and prepare for arrival at the station.
+“Night trains are a pleasant and very efficient way of traveling,” he says Chris Engelsman, co-founder of the European Sleeper.
+“He's also a little adventurous.”

-Engelsman and his partner, Elmer van Buuren, have structured this project as a cooperative funded by the community of train enthusiasts.
+Engelsman and his partner, Elmer van Buuren, have structured this project as a cooperative funded by the train enthusiast community.
 In April 2021 alone, they raised over £15 from 500.000 supporters in 350 minutes.
-A year later, they raised another £2 million.
-A resounding success, which basically makes us understand how much more human rhythms are needed, even in travel.
+A year later, they raised a further £2 million.
+An amazing success, which ultimately makes us understand how much there is a need for more human rhythms, even when traveling.

-How did the idea of the European Sleeper come about?
+How did the idea for the European Sleeper come about?

-Initially, the European Sleeper will operate three times a week, with a capacity of around 500 passengers each way.
+Initially, the European Sleeper will operate three times a week, with a capacity of around 500 passengers per route.
 For travel in June, an overnight ticket from Brussels to Berlin in a six-bed cabin costs around 500 euros, including breakfast.
-There is also a cheaper option, if you buy a whole 6-seater private compartment, for around 300 euros.
-The most luxurious cabins, with three beds, are already fully booked until July.
+There is also a cheaper option, if you buy an entire private compartment with 6 seats, for around 300 euros.
+The most luxurious cabins, with three beds, are already booked until July.

 These are clearly high prices, even if you should consider the sum of a trip and an overnight stay in a hotel with breakfast.
-The diffusion of night trains, however, will lower these figures allowing a more accessible and extensive use of this "old new travel format".
+The spread of night trains, however, will lower these figures, allowing a more accessible and extensive use of this "old new travel format".

 Night trains, back to Green

 I love this perspective.
 By rediscovering the forgotten charm of night trains, Europe can resume its journey towards a greener future.
 It is not just a return to the past, but the beginning of a sustainable adventure.
-The passengers fall asleep and a new era awakens: slower, more respectful of the planet, more humane.
-And on the horizon, with the first light of dawn, the destination can already be glimpsed: a future of travel that has as much flavor of adventure as sustainability.
+The passengers fall asleep and a new era awakens: slower, more respectful of the planet, more human.
+And on the horizon, with the first light of dawn, you can already glimpse the destination: a future of travel that has as much flavor of adventure as sustainability.

 See you on the next train.